Northam, Western Australia: Yongah Hill Immigration Detention Centre

 On 18 October 2010 the Yongah Hill (YHIDC) centre was announced as being established at the former Northam Army Training Camp.
 It was not opened until early 2012, however, and, after it was downsized from the original 1500 expected occupancy, talk of expansion has been happening.

 It is run by Serco for the Department of Home Affairs.

 Australian Border Force officers are also present at the centre.

 In September 2018 a riot broke out at the centre and some buildings were set on fire, after a detainee was reportedly found in his cell injured after a suicide attempt.
 The detainee, who was a refugee, later died.

 Also in September 2018, a guard was alleged to have sexually assaulted a detainee.

 Geography

-The town and hinterland of Northam are located in the Avon Valley - so named after the river the Avon River.
-It has been periodically flooded, and man-made banks protect the town from inundation.
+The town and hinterland of Northam are located in the Avon Valley - so named after the Avon River.
+It has periodically flooded, and man-made banks protect the town from flooding.
 The Avon is a name commonly used by organisations, newspapers and sporting groups.

-The river is spanned by a pedestrian suspension bridge; at 117 m, it is the longest such bridge in Australia.
+The river is spanned by a pedestrian suspension bridge; 117 m long, it is the longest such bridge in Australia.

 Burlong Pool a pool just south of the town was known as the Burlong swimming pool, and in the 1890s the location of the source of water for the Goldfields water trains.